SixSq/old.sixsq.github.com/_r-and-d/rd-100-elastic.md

 **SixSq's role in the project:**

 Within the project, SixSq will facilitate the implementation of a transparent cloud to edge ecosystem, with support for cloud-native applications.
-This will make use of SixSq's expertise on **edge-to-cloud** and **edge-to-edge** products and services.
+This will make use of SixSq's expertise in **edge-to-cloud** and **edge-to-edge** products and services to enable smart city and IoT projects.

 **Project Website** [https://elastic-project.bsc.es/](https://elastic-project.bsc.es/)